South Asia: Regional politics

 Border disputes involving India against Pakistan and China have created complex geopolitical dynamics in South Asia.

 India has been the dominant geopolitical power in the region and alone accounts for most part of the landmass, population, economy and military expenditure in the region.
 India is a major economy, member of G4, has world's third highest military budget and exerts strong cultural and political influence over the region.
 Sometimes referred as a great power or emerging superpower primarily attributed to its large and expanding economic and military abilities, India acts as fulcrum of South Asia.

 Bangladesh, Pakistan, and Sri Lanka are middle powers with sizeable populations and economies with significant impact on regional politics.

 A 1959 map showing how most of Asia was communist (in red), with Pakistan (blue) being more aligned with capitalist powers than India.
 The resulting Cold War dynamics impacted South Asian geopolitics in the late 20th century.

 During the Partition of India in 1947, subsequent violence and territorial disputes left relations between India and Pakistan sour and very hostile and various confrontations and wars which largely shaped the politics of the region and contributed to the emergence of Bangladesh as an independent country.
-With Yugoslavia, India founded the Non-Aligned Movement but later entered an agreement with the former Soviet Union following Western support for Pakistan.
-Amid the Indo-Pakistani War of 1971, US sent its USS Enterprise to the Indian Ocean in what was perceived as a nuclear threat by India.
-India's nuclear test in 1974 pushed Pakistan's nuclear program who conducted nuclear tests in Chagai-I in 1998, just 18 days after India's series of nuclear tests for thermonuclear weapons.
+With Yugoslavia, India founded the Non-Aligned Movement but later entered into an agreement with the former Soviet Union following Western support for Pakistan.
+Amid the Indo-Pakistani War of 1971, US sent its USS Enterprise to the Indian Ocean, which was perceived by India as a nuclear threat.
+India's nuclear test in 1974 pushed Pakistan's nuclear program, which concluded in nuclear tests in Chagai-I in 1998, just 18 days after India's series of nuclear tests for thermonuclear weapons.

 The Soviet invasion of Afghanistan in 1979 accelerated efforts to form a union to restrengthen deteriorating regional security.
 After agreements, the union, known as the South Asian Association for Regional Cooperation (SAARC), was finally established in Dhaka in December 1985.
 However, deterioration of India-Pakistan ties have led India to emphasise more on sub-regional groups SASEC, BIMSTEC, and BBIN.

 Populism is a general characteristic of internal politics of India.